American College of Clinical Pharmacy

 Most certificate programs are designed to bring pharmacists "up to speed" on a specific skill or therapeutic area.
 Examples include diabetes management, asthma management, drug interaction detection, pharmacoeconomics and outcomes assessment, and management of disorders in lipid metabolism.
 A certificate is generally provided at the completion of the program.

 Board certification is not linked to completion of a specific educational program, is generally broader in scope than material covered in a certificate program, and implies a specified level of education, practice experience, knowledge, and skills.
 Specialty certification exams are psychometrically sound and validated using the expertise of outside testing consultants, Professional Examination Service.
-Certification comes from a credentialing body (i.e., the BPS).
+Certification comes from a credentialing body (i.e., BPS).

 I have submitted my test to ACCP; when will I receive my Statement of Credit?